burgil/cloudflare-sentry/README.md

 yarn install
 ```

-2. Start the project locally and open in browser (b):
+2. Start the project locally and open it in the browser (b):

 ```
 yarn start